jabeerjpeg/CSE111/README.md

 ## 📢 Repository Updates

-This repository will no longer be updated after the conclusion of the Fall 2024 semester.
+This repository will no longer be updated after the conclusion of the Spring 2025 semester.
 **Date of Discontinuation:** 27/05/2025

 Thank you for being a part of this journey.
 Best of luck in your programming endeavors!